goerlitz/terraform-aws-s3-glue-athena/README.md

 # Serverless Data Analysis on AWS

-**Goal:** Store machine learning datasets in S3 and make them accessible through an API.
+**Goal:** Store CSV datasets in S3 and make them accessible through an API.

 ## Requirements